Manaka-Saito/unit1/Project/main.md

-# Project Unit 1: A simple calculator
+# Project Unit 1: A notepad

 # Criterion A: Planning